MJewel-projects/Code-Runners/README.md

 --Outline the high-level steps taken for the analysis:

-1. Extract
+1. **Extract**

+   * Import the Data into VS code.
- -Open VS Code and activate a virtual environment -Import required libraries (pandas, numpy, matplotlib, seaborn, sklearn) -Load the dataset using: import pandas as pd df = pd.read_csv('path/to/BankChurners.csv')
+   * mport required libraries (pandas, numpy, matplotlib, seaborn, sklearn)

- 2. Transform
+ 2. **Transform:  Data Cleaning:**

--Clean the data:

-Drop irrelevant or identifier columns (e.g., CLIENTNUM).
+   * Drop irrelevant or identifier columns (e.g., CLIENTNUM).

-Handle missing values (though this dataset is usually clean).
+   * Handle missing values.

-Rename columns for readability if needed.
+   * Rename columns for readability if needed.

-Feature Engineering:

-Convert categorical variables using encoding (e.g., pd.get_dummies() or LabelEncoder).

-Exploratory Data Analysis (EDA):
+3. **Exploratory Data Analysis (EDA):**

-Visualize churn distribution, correlations, demographics.
+   * Visualize churn distribution, correlations, demographics.

-Use plots like bar charts, boxplots, heatmaps, etc.
+   * Use plots like bar charts, Pie Chart and Histogram.

-3. Load(for Analysis)
+4. **Load(for Analysis)**

--After transformation, the cleaned DataFrame is saved to be pushed to Github
+   * After transformation, the cleaned DataFrame is saved to be pushed to Github.

-How was the data managed throughout the collection, processing, analysis and interpretation steps?

-Step___________|___________Description
-Collection	               The data was pre-collected and provided in CSV format, avoiding collection biases.
-Processing	               Handled in VS Code using pandas.
-Involved removing unused columns, dealing with types, coding
-                           categorical values, and normalizing.
-Analysis	                  Exploratory Data Analysis to uncover patterns, trends, and relationships.
-Followed by building
-                           models (e.g., logistic regression, decision trees) to predict churn.
-Interpretation	            Model evaluation (accuracy, recall, precision) and graphical summaries helped interpret the
-                           effect of features on churn.

---Why did you choose the research methodologies you used?

--Quantitative Analysis: The dataset is numeric-heavy and allows for statistical, measurable patterns.

--Descriptive Statistics & Visualization: Help understand the structure and spot outliers/trends before modeling.

--Reproducibility: Using Python in VS Code ensures the process is well-documented, modular, and repeatable.

--Efficiency: VS Code supports powerful extensions (e.g., Jupyter Notebooks, Linting, Git) that accelerate development and collaboration.
+   * From local machine import the Data to Tableau.
+   * Use Tableau analytical feature to create Pie Chart, Bar Chart and histogram to exmaine relationship between churned customers and their education, income, sex, and age.

+5. **Interpretation**

+    * Interpret the Data Charts.
+    * Explain demographics of the customers are likely to churn.
+    * Find the demographics (age,income, sex, and education) existing customer.
+    * Demonstrate the methodology used to interpret the cleaned data set.

 ## The rationale to map the business requirements to the Data Visualisations